Omarrichi/Studium/BuS Notes/Tutorial_04_English.md

 *Question 5*

-The clock interrupt handler on a certain computer requires 2 msec (including process switching overhead)
+The clock interrupt handler on a certain computer requires 2 msec (including process switching overhead) per clock tick.
+The clock ticks at 60 Hz.
+What fraction of the CPU is devoted to the clock?

+*Question 6*

+A computer uses a programmable clock in square-wave mode.
+If a 500 MHz crystal is used, what should be the value of the holding register to achieve a clock resolution of

+1. a millisecond (a clock tick once every millisecond)?
+2. 100 microseconds

+*Question 7*

+Assuming that it takes 2 nsec to copy a byte, how much time does it take to completely rewrite the screen of an 1920 x 1080 pixel graphics screen with 24-bit color?
+How many copies can we do per second? with a 60 Hz monitor, how many buffers do we need to avoid screen tearing?

+### Tasks

+*Task 1*

+Disk requests come in to the disk driver for cylinders 10, 22, 20, 2, 40, 6 and 38, in that order.
+A seek takes 6 msec per cylinder.
+How much seek time is needed for

+1. First-Come, First-